Not ‘jazzed up’ with different fonts, bright colours, borders or clip art

-Not have any gaps in your education/employment history
+• Not have any unexplained gaps in education and employment history

 What should a CV look like?

-While there are no fixed rules, you should cover the following:
+While there are no fixed rules, it should include:

 Name